Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Adaptive Loss Balancing Schemes

 where $\mathcal{L}_i^{(t)}$ is the loss of term $i$ at optimisation step $t$.

 SoftAdapt also differs from GradNorm in the sense that it does not require gradient statistics and thus eliminates the need of performing separate backward passes for each objective.
 Instead, it makes use of the fact that magnitudes in the gradients directly depend on the magnitudes of the terms in the loss function and therefore aims at achieving the balance solely through loss statistics.
-Of course, this is only true if the same loss function is used for every objective (e.g. the $L_2$ loss).
-However, this setting generalises to a vast majority of applications invovling PINNs.
+This is obviously true only if the same loss function is used for every objective (e.g. the $L_2$ loss).
+However, this setting generalises to a vast majority of applications involving PINNs.